phalves/GoDReP/README.md

 Moreover, this is an open source project, thus, anyone can contribute.
 As much as scenarios this project have, more the agents would have material to argue their rights.

-Last but not least, this project is fruto of an Ph.D Thesis in Brazil.
+Last but not least, this project is an outcome of an Ph.D Thesis in Brazil.